photokandyStudios/PKVideoThumbnail/readme.md

 * `options.mode` -- the processing mode for the plugin.
     * `file` -- saves the thumbnail to the file specified.
 If not specified, this is the default.
     * `array` -- returns an arraybuffer to the callback routine.
 In this case, `targetThumbnailPath` is ignored, but must be specified.
-You can use an empty string.
+You can use an non-empty string like "callback" or "ignore".
     * `base64` -- returns a Base64-encoded string suitable for an inline image. `targetThumbnailPath` is ignored, but must be specified.
-You can use an empty string.
+You can use an non-empty string  like "callback" or "ignore".
 * `options.position` -- the timestamp from which the thumbnail should be extracted.
 This is in seconds.
 Not supported on Android.
 1s is the default.
 * `options.quality` -- the quality of the resulting JPEG from 0 - 1.
 0.8 is the default.
 * `options.resize` -- resize the thumbnail whilst maintaining aspect ratio